Special to the Star

-The Burlington, Ontario born singer, songwriter and activist is currently promoting Are You Gone, her first album in 10 years, but looming on her mind is a fight she’s about to take up with a community that she’s already won once.
+The Burlington, Ontario born singer, songwriter and activist is currently promoting Are You Gone, her first album in 10 years.
+Looming on her mind, however, is a fight she’s about to take up with a community that she’s already won once.

 Despite the Ontario Municipal Board denying a quarry expansion application to further develop the Mount Nemo plateau in Burlington, Ontario by Nelson Aggregates Co. in November, 2012 – a decision made largely due to the efforts of Protecting Escarpment Rural Land (PERL), an environmental conservation organization co-founded by the musician in 2005 to help protect and ecologically preserve the area – Harmer reports that the aggregate has reapplied for the quarry expansion.